 Download Qiling Disk Master and follow the steps to run Disk I/O Test on Windows.

 Step 1.
-Launch Qiling Disk Master.
-And click the download button to activate the "Surface test" feature under the "Disk management" tab page.
+Launch Qiling Disk Master, click the download button to activate the "Surface test" feature under the "Disk management" tab page.

 Step 3.
-Once everything is configured, click "Proceed" to begin the disk test.
-Then, you can see the Sequential or Random read/write speed, I/O, and Delay data.
+Once everything is configured, click "Proceed" to begin the disk test, which will then display the Sequential or Random read/write speed, I/O, and Delay data.

-With this tool, you can test hard drive speed easily and quickly.
-The features of Qiling Disk Master cover most aspects of disks and partitions.
-Here are more powerful features:
+With Qiling Disk Master, you can test hard drive speed easily and quickly.
+This tool covers most aspects of disks and partitions, offering more powerful features that cater to your needs.

-If you meet any partition errors, you can use Qiling Disk Master to fix it!
+If you encounter any partition errors, you can use Qiling Disk Master to resolve them.

-You can get a general overview of the current workload of I/O using the Performance Monitor.
-It is a built-in Windows Utility to facilitate users estimating the current disk input/output performing.
+To get a general overview of the current workload of I/O, use the Performance Monitor, a built-in Windows Utility that estimates the current disk input/output performance.
 Execute the following steps and use the Perfmon counter to monitor disk I/O on Windows.

 Step 2: On the left-side panel, find the Performance section.